a-asif153/python-object-detection/readme.md

 # Python Object Detection & Email Alert

+OpenCV based object detection with an email alert option

-This code detects objects and sends an email with object photo when the object exits the screen
+The app detects an object and sends email with the image of the object